Skip to Main Content

 2. Think of similar terms (synonyms) or phrases that might also be used to describe these concepts.

 This is to ensure that you do not miss out any relevant information.
-You can use a thesaurus to help you find synonyms.
 For example, you can first arrange the main concepts in columns.
 Then under each column write down similar terms or phrases that may also be used to represent that concept:

 3. Combine your search terms in a way that a database can understand.